Victor Stafford Reid

-As a writer, Reid aimed to instil an awareness of legacy and tradition among the Jamaican people.
+As a writer, Reid aimed to instill an awareness of legacy and tradition among the Jamaican people.
 His writings reflected many of the social and cultural hardships that pervade the time periods illustrated in his literary works.
 As literary critic Edward Baugh stated, "[Reid’s] writing shows a fondness for the rebel with a cause… he wanted people to learn about their heritage through his writing."

 Reid was one of a handful of writers to emerge from the new literary and nationalist movement that seized Jamaican sentiment in the period of the late 1930s.
 From this "new art" surfaced many of Reid's literary contemporaries, including Roger Mais, George Campbell, M. G. Smith, and H. D. Carberry.
 A common objective among this new generation of writers was an inclination to "break away from Victorianism and to associate with the Jamaican independence movement."